 How do I get my CAS?

-When you accept your offer from the University of Bradford, you will receive an email from the Visa Support Team with a Tier 4 student CAS request form attached.
-Please ensure that you complete the CAS request form and return it to the Visa Support Team.
+When you accept your offer from the University of Bradford, you will receive an email from the International Student Support & UKVI Compliance team with a Tier 4 student CAS request form attached.
+Please ensure that you complete the CAS request form and return it to the International Student Support & UKVI Compliance team.

-This will allow the Visa Support Team to start the necessary checks that we are required to do before we can issue you with a CAS.
+This will allow the International Student Support & UKVI Compliance team to start the necessary checks that we are required to do before we can issue you with a CAS.

 Once you have met the academic conditions outlined in your offer letter and paid the £2,000 advance payment or provided the University with a valid sponsor letter we will be able to move onto the next stage of the CAS process.

-What the Visa Support Team consider before assigning a CAS (Pre CAS checks)
+What the International Student Support & UKVI Compliance team consider before assigning a CAS (Pre CAS checks)

 - Complying with the Law